shtrom/Lurch4Adium/README.md

     /carbons on

-in any chat window. **While this seems to work, I'm not sure it actually does what it should.**
+in any chat window to enable carbons for this account.

 You should similarly be able to interact with lurch and enable OMEMO through the `lurch` command.
 See

     /lurch help

-for more details. **This is likely broken at the moment.**
+for more details.

 That's it for now.